 Evergreen Line Stations

-The stations are designed as a family, united by similarities in structure, glazing and roof elements, enabling a high quality, elegant, and economic station design that prioritizes the riders’ experience.
+Designed as a family—united by similarities in structure, glazing, wayfinding, and timber roof elements—our two facilities offer a high quality, sophisticated, and economic station design that prioritizes the customer experience.

-The Evergreen stations employ the warmth and expression of wood that has become a signature element of the region’s SkyTrain stations.
-Douglas fir glu-lam planks construct the structural roof deck—allowing for off-site pre-fabrication that reduces costs and improves quality.
+The Evergreen stations employ the warmth and expression of wood that we first incorporated in our Brentwood station, which has since become a signature element across the region’s SkyTrain lines.
+Douglas fir glu-lam planks compose the structural roof deck—allowing for off-site pre-fabrication that reduces costs, mitigates construction disruption, and improves the overall quality of the project as the components are constructed in a controlled environment.